Contents

 Berlin for eco-conscious, budget-friendly travelers

 Explore Berlin in an eco-conscious and budget-friendly way, discovering sustainable spots, green spaces, and affordable attractions that align with your values.
-This itinerary is perfect for travelers who want to experience Berlin's culture while keeping things affordable and eco-friendly.
+This 1-day Berlin itinerary is perfect for travelers who want to experience Berlin's culture while keeping things affordable and eco-friendly.

 Morning (7am – 11am)

-Start your day with a delicious and eco-friendly breakfast at Westberlin, a sustainable coffee shop offering locally sourced, organic coffees and fresh pastries.
+Breakfast: Start your day with a delicious and eco-friendly breakfast at Westberlin, a sustainable coffee shop offering locally sourced, organic coffees and fresh pastries.

 Key attraction: Tempelhofer Feld